Traumatic Brain Injury ( TBI )

 Occupational Therapy

-Occupational therapists help patients with activities of daily living, including but not limited to:
+Occupational therapy helps you relearn and reestablish the basic activities of daily living, including but not limited to:

 - Grooming and dressing